Masabeca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 •	yTrain.txt: 7352 rows of 1 variables.
 This is the activity Identifier
 •	subjectTrain.txt: 7352 rows of 1 variable (subject Identifier)
 #Map of aggregated Data
-Variable Names	subjectId	activityId	(variable names from features.txt) Data	subjectTest.txt	yTest.txt	xTest.txt
+*Variable Names	subjectId	activityId	(variable names from features.txt) *Data	subjectTest.txt	yTest.txt	xTest.txt
-Data	subjectTrain.txt	yTrain.txt	xTrain.txt
+*Data	subjectTrain.txt	yTrain.txt	xTrain.txt
 ________________________________________
-##Requirements & Details of Transformations through run_analysis.Rscript
+##Requirements and Details of Transformations through run_analysis.Rscript
 #Requirements
 run_analysis.R script has the following requirements to perform transformation on UCI HAR Dataset.
-1. Merges the training and the test sets to create one data set.
+*1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+*2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive activity names.
+*3. Uses descriptive activity names to name the activities in the data set *4.
+Appropriately labels the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+*5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 #Detailed Functions of run_analysis.R Script
 •	Downloads the dataset from the URL mentioned above and unzips it to create UCI HAR Dataset folder
 •	Imports "test" and "train" datsets and creates data frames from then and then Merges the training and the test sets